The research is arranged as a network of atomic notes — atoms — organized as a semantic network.

 There is no main text.
 There is no correct reading order.
 There are only nodes and connections.

-The format follows Zettelkasten logic: knowledge is not accumulated as “chapters” but gathered as a network.
-Nodes do not exist on their own, only as part of a configuration.
+The format follows the logic of Zettelkasten: knowledge here is not accumulated as “chapters” but assembled as a network.
+Nodes do not exist on their own but only as part of a configuration.

-A single formulation may feel dry or incomplete until it lands in the context of neighboring nodes.
+An isolated formulation may seem dry or incomplete until it appears in the context of neighboring nodes.

-It is crucial to see that understanding here does not appear at the moment of reading, but at the moment when a coherent picture starts to surface.
+It is important to understand that comprehension here does not arise at the moment of reading, but at the moment when a coherent picture begins to emerge.

-Individual notes are not meant to be “understood” on their own.
-The effect of the research arrives when the links between notes become visible and can be held.
+Individual notes are not meant to be “understood” in isolation.
+The effect of the research appears when the links between notes become visible and can be held.

-Notes are written by default for myself — as working nodes of thinking, not as explanations for a reader.
+The notes are written, by default, for myself — as working nodes of thought rather than as explanations for a reader.

-If a formulation feels unclear or sharp, it simply means it requires its context.
-In that case it is worth looking at the linked notes and assembling meaning through adjacent notions, instead of searching for an explanation inside one text.
+If a formulation feels unclear or overly sharp, that only means it requires its context.
+In that case, it makes sense to look at the linked notes and assemble meaning through neighboring notions rather than search for an explanation inside a single text.

 Reading here presumes navigation, comparison, and returns.

-Understanding forms gradually — when the same connections start repeating in different places and can be held as stable distinctions.
+Understanding forms gradually — when the same connections begin to repeat in different places and can be held as stable distinctions.

 I maintain a denser, more interactive layer of work in the open Telegram channel.
 There you can ask questions, discuss notes, and follow the development of the research:

-This format was chosen not out of aesthetics but because it is the only way I managed to preserve the result of the research without distortions: without reducing it to a single theory and without losing connectedness.
+This format was chosen not for aesthetic reasons, but because it was the only way to preserve the result of the research without distortion: without reducing it to a single theory and without losing connectedness.